CamilleTarsiguel/Pre/README.md

 INSTALLATION :
 ==============

-Nothing is needed if working on Mac.
-For other types of computer, see individual codes
+Nothing is needed if working on Mac. ( If you want to recompile the mex files, you will need Xcode) For other types of computer, see individual codes

 FOLDER STRUCTURE :